jitpack/jitpack.io/PRIVATE.md

 ## SSH Key Authentication

-JitPack also supports SSH key based authentication or Deploy Keys.
+In addition to HTTPS JitPack also supports SSH key based authentication or Deploy Keys.
-You can generate a key on your user page and then add it to the Git repository.
+You can generate keys on your user page and then add the public key to your Git repository.

+If you would like to have admin permissions for the repository on JitPack then the deploy key needs to have push permissions.